 Estrogen

 Estrogen is a female hormone associated with the reproductive system that regulates many cycles in a woman’s body.
 Fluctuations of estrogen are expected throughout the lifetime, its levels highly rise in puberty and decline in menopause.
-At young ages, estrogen is responsible for triggering puberty and gaining fat on the hips and tights while affecting the body shape.
+At young ages, estrogen is responsible for triggering puberty and gaining fat on the hips and thighs while affecting the body shape.

 Testosterone

 Testosterone is the hormone accrued in both males and females.
 This hormone stimulates muscle formation while inhibiting body fat.
 People with a lower level of testosterone have less muscle mass and more body fat.
 Testosterone levels in men naturally drop by 5%-10% per decade, starting from the mid-20s.
 This explains the spontaneous gain in visceral fat in men.
-Men suffering with symptoms of low test can look into Testosterone replacement therapy at an ED clinic, which can help in raising testosterone levels back to normal levels for your age.
+Men suffering from symptoms of low testosterone can look into Testosterone replacement therapy at an ED clinic, which can help in raising testosterone levels back to normal levels for your age.
 Sex hormone-binding globulin protein (SHBG) carries testosterone through body tissues.
-SHBG reduction can be influenced by insulin resistance provoking the body to surge weight.
+SHBG reduction can be influenced by insulin resistance, provoking the body to surge weight.

 Leptin